-The status of those accounted for and unaccounted for will be relayed by the
+The status of those accounted for and unaccounted for will be relayed by employee to local authorities and first responders who may be answering the emergency call.

 Any event that requires site evacuation shall be reported to the Asset Manager and Central Operations as soon as practical.